AbhilashTUofficial/JavaLab/Java-Lab/src/com/javaLab/Multiple_Selection_Box/Algorithm.md

 # Multiple selection box

 ### Aim :
-       Write a java application to demonstrate the multi selection list box.
+       Write a java application to demonstrate the multi-selection list box.

 ### Algorithm :